 4.2.4 The ExTAG shall meet at least once a year and preferably in a different country each year, ideally at a place where an ExCB or ExTL is situated.

 4.2.5 Participants in meetings of the ExTAG shall be appointed by the members and shall be experts from ExCBs or ExTLs and, if appropriate, other experts.
-The names of the participants shall be communicated to the Secretary of ExTAG in due time before each meeting.
+The names of the participants shall be communicated to the IECEx Secretariatin reasonable time before each ExTAG meeting.
 The number of participants from each member simultaneously present at a meeting shall not exceed three.
 The participants may, however, change during a particular meeting according to the subject to be discussed.

 4.2.6 Decisions of the ExTAG shall be arrived at by consensus.
 Where consensus cannot be achieved, the matter shall be referred as appropriate to the ExMC or to the relevant IEC technical committee or subcommittee.